publiclab/Leaflet.DistortableImage/README.md

 ```

-<blockquote><strong>Important note</strong>: notice how we didn't <code>enable</code> the image editing above as we had done for the single image interface.
+<blockquote><strong>Note</strong>: notice how we didn't <code>enable</code> the image editing above as we had done for the single image interface.
 This is because our <code>DistortableCollection</code> class uses event listeners internally (<code>layeradd</code>) to enable editing on every image as it's added.
 This event is only triggered if we add the layers to the group dynamically.
 I.e. you must add the group to the map initially empty.</blockquote>

 Options available to pass during `L.DistortableCollection` initialization: